What Is Batana Oil? The Honduran Origins & Tradition Behind the Trend

 Verified by Eco Traders Wellness Team

-References & sources: This article draws on ethnobotanical research, ingredient monographs and cultural accounts of the Miskito people of Honduras.
+References & sources: This article draws on ethnobotanical research, ingredient monographs, and cultural accounts of the Miskito people of Honduras.
 For a practical, product-focused overview, see our guide Batana Oil: Benefits, How to Use It.

 What Exactly Is Batana Oil?